 }

-1. subscribe to user’s input, when it changed, save to state.token
+1. Observe the change to the user’s input, when it changes, save it to state.token.

-2. subscribe to state.token, when it changed, trigger an effect, which will call api method, which will update state.isValid
+2. Observe the change to state.token, when it changes, trigger an effect, which will call the API method, when the API data returns, raise an action, which will trigger the reducer to update state.isValid.

-3. display state.isValid in the page when it is updated.
+3. Display state.isValid on the page when it is updated.

-It looks like we have achieve a lot by writting lots of code.
-But the token, and isValid are some private state of the the component.
-They are not meant shared at all.
-In fact, we don’t need an extra variable state to hold the token, because user’s input is the token.
+It looks like we have achieved a lot by writing lots of code.
+But the token and isValid are some private states of the component.
+They are not meant to be shared at all.
+In fact, we don’t need an extra variable state to hold the token, because the user’s input is the token.

 Yeah, yeah, yeah.
-You make laugh at the code now.
+You may laugh at the code now.
 You may say, NgRx is over-engineered.
-No. We simply use it in the wrong use case.
-How much code you can save if we don’t use NgRx.
+No. We simply used it in the wrong use case.
+How much code can you save if we don’t use NgRx?
 Here is the code.

 @Component({